-Let’s talk crepes.
-You know, pancakes’ daintier cousin?
-Notoriously tricky to make?
-Tastes ahhmazing?
 Today is your lucky day, my friend, as I am sharing my EASY whole wheat crepes recipe with you.
-Oh yeah, and they’re vegan!
+And guess what - they're vegan!

 Tips for making perfect crepes every time: